 The first step for updating your DNS begins with your domain name provider.
 If you don’t remember who that is, don’t worry!
-We’ve got some a couple of tips for finding your DNS provider.
+We’ve got some tips for finding your DNS provider.

 First, check your billing records.
 Your domain host is usually who you bought your domain from.
 Searching your email archives for billing records related to registering or transferring your domain may help you find it easily.